-Having travelled to Kuala Lumpur 6 times to date, you could say we are well-versed in the typical tourist protocol.
-In past however I feel we never made the most of these opportunities often following our hunger for street food, before commonsense.
-On this occasion we aim to place ourselves somewhere different, refusing to hazard further sleepless nights in the increasingly touristy Bukit Bintang area.
-In the past, regardless of where we stay in Kuala Lumpur, our first destination will always be KLCC and the Petronas towers… whether we like it or not.
-Wherever we are in the city, just the slightest glimpse of the towers changes our trajectory and we are drawn to the them like moths to light.
-So skipping this inevitable formality we instead base ourselves right next to them in the KLCC area with the best views of Petronas Towers from the Traders Hotel (Shangri-La).
-From the Traders Hotel the towers are captured perfectly, framed straight on, not too far and not too close and booking ourselves the Traders Twin Tower View Room we have front row seats to the majestic crown jewel of Southeast Asia.
-I can easily say, this was one of our most spectacular, and romantic hotel stays to date (note, if scared by shiny towers, look away now).
+You could say we are well-versed with the typical tourist protocol in Kuala Lumpur, only in the past we have often followed our hunger for street food, before common sense.
+Which typically ends in sleepless nights in the increasingly touristy Bukit Bintang area of Kuala Lumpur.
+But, no matter where we stay in Kuala Lumpur, our first destination will almost always be KLCC and the Petronas Twin Towers… whether we like it or not.
+As the slightest glimpse of the majestic towers has us drawn to them like moths to a light.
+Therefore we skipped the inevitable on this visit, basing ourselves next to them in a hotel near KLCC, where the best views are undoubtedly found at the Traders Hotel by Shangri-La (Traders Twin Tower View Room).
+And we have front row seats to the crown jewel of Southeast Asia (note, if scared by shiny and magnificent towers, do look away now).

 A Symphony of Lights